dgatf/msrc/README.md

 | XBUS or sensor SCL | A5 | A5 | 21 | D0(3) | 19<sup>(3)</sup> |

 (1) with pull up 3.3k
-(2) diode 1N4148 (alternatively 1k resistor can be used.
-Conntecting pins directly will work but is not recommended).
-Note the inverted orientation of the diode for Frsky and SBUS due to the inverted logic
+(2) diode 1N4148.
+Note the inverted orientation of the diode for Frsky and SBUS due to the inverted logic.
+Alternatively 1k resistor can be used instead
 (3) If using i2c_t3 library connect I2C sensor to pins 23 (SDA1) and 22 (SCL1)
 (4) Use ATmega 16Mhz or Teensy LC/3.x (If using ATmega 8Mhz, it is needed a signal inverter and connect it to UART)